Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 - based on needs of the single VNF

 ### R. Doriguzzi-Corin, S. Scott-Hayward, D. Siracusa, M. Savi and E. Salvadori, "Dynamic and Application-Aware Provisioning of Chained Virtual Security Network Functions," in IEEE Transactions on Network and Service Management, vol. 17, no. 1, pp. 294-307, March 2020, doi: 10.1109/TNSM.2019.2941128.
-In this paper a new algorithm is proposed to deploy chains of network functions based on security policies, computing capabilities of the network and the security services themselves.
-The main differences with "Efficient Provisioning of Security Service Function Chaining Using Network Security Defense Patterns" and this work are that before the algorithm is limited to fat-tree topology, needs to compute the complete flow and does not take into account the latency of the links.
+In this paper a new algorithm is proposed to deploy chains of VSNFs based on security policies, computing capabilities of the network and the VSNFs requirements themselves.
+The main differences with "Efficient Provisioning of Security Service Function Chaining Using Network Security Defense Patterns" and this work are that before the algorithm was limited to fat-tree topology, needed to compute the complete flow and did not take into account the latency of the links.

-The Progressive Embedding of Security Services (PESS) algorithm computes the shortest path between source and destination to find all the possible nodes where a VSNF chain can be placed.
+The Progressive Embedding of Security Services (PESS) algorithm computes the shortest path between source and destination to find all the possible nodes where a VSNF can be placed.
 The more enhanced version also considers high-capacity nodes and the path in both directions computing subpaths that are assembled.
-The choosen solution is based mainly on the metrics.
+The chosen solution is based mainly on the metrics.
 Then latency and bandwidth are subtracted from the links used by the solution.
-The results are compared with PESS and standard Kubernetes on a random network, the Stanford University network and the GARR network and a significant boost of performance is evident.
+The results are compared with PESS and standard Kubernetes on a random network, the Stanford University network and the GARR network.
+A significant boost of performance for the application is evident.

 ##### Main Questions:
 Can the approach of computing the best placement based on security requirements be expanded to every type of network topology?